 - In a medium bowl, whisk together the flour, cream of tartar, baking soda and salt.
 Set aside.

-- Freezer-Friendly Instructions: The Cookie Dough can be Frozen for up to 3 Months: Roll the dough into balls, let set on a baking sheet in the freezer, then place in a sealable bag and press out as much air as possible.
+- Freezer-Friendly Instructions: The cookie dough can be frozen for up to 3 months: Roll the dough into balls, let set on a baking sheet in the freezer, then place in a sealable bag and press out as much air as possible.
 Bake as needed directly from the freezer.
 (Allow 1 to 2 minutes longer in the oven.)
-To Freeze After Baking: Let the cookies cool completely and store in an airtight container separating layers with parchment paper or aluminum foil.
+The baked cookies can also be frozen for up to 3 months.
+Let the cookies cool completely and store in an airtight container separating layers with parchment paper or aluminum foil.
 Before serving, remove the cookies from the container and let them come to room temperature.

 - Per serving (56 servings)

 - Serving size: 1 cookie

 - Carbohydrates: 11g

 - Sodium: 46mg

 - Cholesterol: 15mg

 This website is written and produced for informational purposes only.
 I am not a certified nutritionist and the nutritional data on this site has not been evaluated or approved by a nutritionist or the Food and Drug Administration.
 Nutritional information is offered as a courtesy and should not be construed as a guarantee.
 The data is calculated through an online nutritional calculator, Edamam.com.
 Although I do my best to provide accurate nutritional information, these figures should be considered estimates only.
 Varying factors such as product types or brands purchased, natural fluctuations in fresh produce, and the way ingredients are processed change the effective nutritional information in any given recipe.
 Furthermore, different online calculators provide different results depending on their own nutrition fact sources and algorithms.
 To obtain the most accurate nutritional information in a given recipe, you should calculate the nutritional information with the actual ingredients used in your recipe, using your preferred nutrition calculator.